 The term “domiciliary commissioner” means the chief insurance regulatory official of the state of domicile of the company.

-The term “elimination period” means a specified number of days, weeks or months startng at the beginning of each period of loss, during which no benefits are payable.
+The term “elimination period” means a specified number of days, weeks or months starting at the beginning of each period of loss, during which no benefits are payable.

 The term “fraternal benefits” means payments made for charitable purposes by a fraternal life insurance company that are consistent with and/or support the fraternal purposes of the company.

-The term “gross wealth ratio” means the cumulative return for the indicated time period and percentile (e.g., 1.0 indicates that the index is at its original level).

-The term “Guaranteed Issue life insurance policy” means a life insurance policy or certificate where the applicant must be accepted for coverage if the applicant is eligible.
+The term “Guaranteed Issue (GI) life insurance policy” means a life insurance policy or certificate where the applicant must be accepted for coverage if the applicant is eligible.
 Additionally, the following must hold:

 Eligibility requirements may include being within a specified age range and/or being an active member in an eligible group (e. g. group solicitation in direct marketing)